alexspurlock25/personal-site/content/projects/elegant-heirlooms.md

   - reactjs project
 date: 2023-07-11
 ---
 One of my dreams is to help people with my skills and talents.
 I did that here.
 I reached out to a friend of my mom's, and asked if they would like me to redesign their website!
-Let's call her Don, for privacy reasons.
+Let's call them Don, for privacy reasons.

 They accepted.